jvardanian/acm-auto-validate/README.md

 - **Automated DNS Validation**: Automates the creation and deletion of DNS records for ACM certificate validation.
 - **Cross-Account Support**: Capable of handling DNS records in a hosted zone that is in a different AWS account.
 - **Event-Driven**: Utilizes AWS Lambda and Amazon EventBridge to respond to certificate request events.
 - **SSM Parameter Tracking**: Tracks the certificates processed using AWS Systems Manager Parameter Store.
-Note that SSM parameters are created in the `us-east-1` region, but certificates can be issued in any region.
+Note that SSM parameters are created in the `us-east-1` region, but this construct can be deployed to any region that supports ACM, Lambda, and EventBridge.

 ## Prerequisites